Sean-64/Desktop-Configuration/README.md

 ![Screenshot-20220703-132807.png](https://i.postimg.cc/Twb6k7Dd/Screenshot-20220703-132807.png)

-Now that we are done with the desktop lets get ourselves one the most important part for a real linux user, **THE TERMINAL !**
+Now that we are done with the desktop lets get ourselves on the most important part for a real linux user, **THE TERMINAL !**

 My favourite terminal emulator is called [**Alacritty**](https://alacritty.org/), so if it's not already installed :